July 19, 2021 10 min read

 Last but not least, the knee to opposite shoulder stretch relieves sciatica pain concentrated in the glutes and lower back.
 Lay flat on your back with your legs extended straight, arms by your sides, and spine neutral.

 Pull your right knee towards your chest by grabbing the back of the leg with both hands.
 Exhale and pull the right knee across your body to the left shoulder.
 Only pull it as far as it can go without lifting the lower back and glutes off the floor.

 Hold the pull, then slowly release the right leg to straight.
 Repeat on the opposite side.
 Remember, to make the stretch effective, your hips and back must remain glued to the floor the whole time!

 The above exercises are ideal for relieving sciatica pain because they tackle the root cause of the pain.
 In addition to these exercises, you can also make some lifestyle changes to relieve the pain even more!

 Because sciatica is most commonly caused by medical conditions attributed to an unhealthy lifestyle, you can relieve it by simply opting for a more healthy lifestyle that includes these tips.

 Here is what you should do:

-Bonus tip: Having a healthy weight is one of the best ways to keep sciatica at bay!
-Understanding macros can put you on track to attaining a healthy weight.
+Bonus tip: Maintaining a healthy weight is one of the best ways to keep sciatica at bay, and understanding macros can put you on track to attaining a healthy weight!

 Here is our complete guide to understanding macros!